wellcomecollection/docs/rfcs/065-library-data-link-explorer/README.md

 1. API Development
     - using the content-api as a guide for structuring the api endpoint
-        - secure elasticsearch queries using Secrets Manager
+        - secure elasticsearch queries using AWS Secrets Manager
     - implement the matcher logic within the endpoint
         - requires cleaning and configuring to both (work) and work with this setup
     - add transformation logic to convert dot to JSON

-2. Frontend Application build
+2. Frontend Development
-    - design base wireframe for working against
+    - develop wireframe to work against
-    - set up Next application
+    - set up Next.js application
     - integrate API endpoint for dynamic data fetching
-    - render graphs using chosen graph library, giving time to pro/con each
+    - test different graph libraries, making best choice for rendering the graph
 3. Testing
-    - done alongside these individual steps, to ensure logic is tested via Jest and Playwright
-        - inc. e2es and unit tests
+    - write unit tests for API logic and matcher transformations
+    - perform end-to-end (e2es) testing to validate frontend and backend integration
 4. Deployment
-    - Using GitHub Actions to automate testing and deployment to production
+    - Using GitHub Actions for CI/CD
+    - Deploy the backend to AWS Lambda
+    - Deploy the frontend to Vercel

 ---